 says Daniel Supplice, head of Martelly’s presidential transition team.

 “But we don’t have a choice.
 The president has to be inaugurated either way.
 It has to be done.
 We have to see how it is done.’’

 Mr. Supplice forgets that the 1987 revolt started with the resentment wrought by Duvalier’s 3-million dollar wedding in 1980.

 No. We do have a choice.

-June 19, 2012 (AlterPresse http://www.alterpresse.org/spip.php?article13000) In complete disregard for Haitian law and a shameless imitation of Haitian President Philippe Sudré Dartiguenave’s behavior during the first (1915-1934) US Occupation of Haiti, Michel Martelly declares that he has officially “published” (adopted) the 2011 US-written Haiti constitution, although he has no authority to do so.
+UPDATE #1, June 19, 2012: (AlterPresse) In complete disregard for Haitian law and a shameless imitation of Haitian President Philippe Sudré Dartiguenave’s behavior during the first (1915-1934) US Occupation of Haiti, Michel Martelly declared that he has officially “published” (adopted) the 2011 US-written Haitian constitution, although he has no authority to do so.
 This prefabricated fake constitution is in French.
 The Creole-language 1987 Constitution remains unchanged.

-July 5, 2012 (AlterPresse http://www.alterpresse.org/spip.php?article13065) — The US Embassy and MINUSTAH celebrated 4th of July in Haiti by commending Haiti’s authorities on the dissolution of the country’s Supreme Court and its replacement by a Martelly-nominated nine-membered Constitutional Council (Conseil Supérieur de la Police Judiciaire CSPJ).
-The US and MINUSTAH called it “A historic day for Haitian democracy…” Instead of contesting unconstitutional move, Haiti’s Parliament quibbles about a list that was shown to them and two of the nine not being on the list.
+UPDATE #2, July 5, 2012: (AlterPresse) — The US Embassy and MINUSTAH celebrated July 4th in Haiti by commending Haiti’s authorities on the dissolution of the country’s Supreme Court and its replacement by a Martelly-nominated nine-membered Constitutional Council (Conseil Supérieur de la Police Judiciaire CSPJ).
+The US and MINUSTAH called it “a historic day for Haitian democracy….”
+Instead of contesting the unconstitutional move, Haiti’s Parliament quibbled about a list that was shown to them and the omission of the names two of the nine members from the list.